 Places to Visit in Kauai

 In many parts of Kauai, aspects of Hawaiian culture are alive and well.
-In terms of vibes, quietness, and off the radar places to go, Kauai might just be the most backpacker friendly island I cover in this travel guide.
+In terms of vibes, quietness, and off-the-radar places to go, Kauai might just be the most backpacker-friendly island I cover in this Hawaii travel guide.

 The pace of life is slow on Kauai and people are generally friendly and welcoming.
 If you like outdoor activities Kauai has plenty of far-flung gems to keep you busy for months.